 2016-Pub.
-L. 114-120, $\S101(d)(1)(A)$, (B), renumbered section 662a of this title as this section.
+L. 114-120, 101(d)(1)(A), (B), renumbered section 662a of this title as this section.

 Subsec. (b)(1).
 Pub.
-L. 114-120, \$101(d)(1)(C)(i), substituted "described in section 2703" for "described in section 661"
+L. 114-120, \$101(d)(1)(C)(i), substituted "described in section 2703" for "described in section 661".

 Subsec. (b)(2).
 Pub.
-L. 114-120, \$101(d)(1)(C)(ii), substituted "described in section 2701" for "described in section 662".
+L. 114-120, §101(d)(1)(C)(ii), substituted "described in section 2701" for "described in section 662".

-§ 2902.
+§ 5102.
 Capital investment plan

-(a) IN GENERAL.-On the date on which the President submits to Congress a budget pursu-

-- ant to section 1105 of title 31, the Commandant of the Coast Guard shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate- - (1) a capital investment plan for the Coast Guard that identifies for each capital asset for which appropriations are proposed in that budget- - (A) the proposed appropriations included in the budget; - (B) the total estimated cost of completion based on the proposed appropriations included in the budget; - (C) projected funding levels for each fiscal year for the next 5 fiscal years or until project completion, whichever is earlier; - (D) an estimated completion date based on the proposed appropriations included in the budget; and - (E) an acquisition program baseline, as applicable: and - (2) a list of each unfunded priority for the Coast Guard. - (b) NEW CAPITAL ASSETS.-In the fiscal year following each fiscal year for which appropriations are enacted for a new capital asset, the report submitted under subsection (a) shall include- - (1) an estimated life-cycle cost estimate for the new capital asset; - (2) an assessment of the impact the new capital asset will have on- - (A) delivery dates for each capital asset; - (B) estimated completion dates for each capital asset; - (C) the total estimated cost to complete each capital asset: and - (D) other planned construction or improvement projects; and - (3) recommended funding levels for each capital asset necessary to meet the estimated completion dates and total estimated costs included in the such 1 asset's approved acquisition program baseline.
+- (a) IN GENERAL.-Not later than 60 days after the date on which the President submits to Congress a budget pursuant to section 1105 of title 31, the Commandant shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a capital investment plan for the Coast Guard that identifies for each capital asset for which appropriations are proposed in that budget- - (1) the proposed appropriations included in the budget; - (2) the total estimated cost of completion based on the proposed appropriations included in the budget; - (3) projected funding levels for each fiscal year for the next 5 fiscal years or until project completion, whichever is earlier; - (4) an estimated completion date based on the proposed appropriations included in the budget; - (5) an acquisition program baseline, as applicable: and - (6) projected commissioning and decommissioning dates for each asset. - (b) NEW CAPITAL ASSETS.-In the fiscal year following each fiscal year for which appropriations are enacted for a new capital asset, the report submitted under subsection (a) shall include- - (1) an estimated life-cycle cost estimate for the new capital asset; - (2) an assessment of the impact the new capital asset will have on- - (A) delivery dates for each capital asset; - (B) estimated completion dates for each capital asset; - (C) the total estimated cost to complete each capital asset; and - (D) other planned construction or improvement projects; and - (3) recommended funding levels for each capital asset necessary to meet the estimated completion dates and total estimated costs included in the such1 asset's approved acquisition program baseline. - (c) Definitions.-In this section, the term "new capital asset" means- $\,$